geoffjay/rootbot/NOTES.md

 - using `skip_before_action` in the incidents controller shouldn't be done in production
 - restrict `/slack` endpoint to appropriate source
 - handle CSRF correctly
+- didn't test all HTTP request responses
+- better error handling
+- make a generic HTTP client so that I don't need to keep reading the API token
+- there's a lot of digs on the payload, using `to_h` wasn't working as expected

 ## Tests